osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Added some extra aimed projectiles to Strangelove after ground collision like it used to be pre v3.0
         - Added a small sound for hornets when they sting to replace the flare sound.
         - Added puff of smoke to Instamountain
+        - Increased damage from lasers some
+        - Increased accuracy of Sandhogs slightly (they are still less powerful than official ones tho)
+        - Increased base projectile damage done to Heavy Force Shield from 10 to 15 (made it somewhat weaker overall)
+        - Decreased size of Dirt Clod a bit to reduce its use as a bunker builder
         - New projectile model for MOAB by Bobirov
         - Made Gas Stations a little bit more damaging all around
         - Slightly increased power of Small Meteor explosion (5 percent)
         - Reduced interval between drops and reduced strength a tad in Hell Storm
         - Reduced shield collision damage on all diggers by 33%
         - MIRV and Mega MIRV now use more reliable redirect code
-        - Increased damage from lasers some
-        - Increased accuracy of Sandhogs slightly (they are still less powerful than official ones tho)
-        - Increased base projectile damage done to Heavy Force Shield from 10 to 15 (made it somewhat weaker overall)
-        - Increased cost of Lightning Storm from $25,000 to $30,000
+        - Hornets come out 1 and 2 at a time instead of in big groups in Hornets Nest/Swarm

     Landscapes:
         - Tweaked surround texture for desert maps some so its a little less repetitive looking